marcelocra/marcelocra/README.md

 I spent 4.5 years at Google[^google] before quitting to explore something new: building developer tools, micro-SaaS, and AI-native applications.

-These days I work with an **"Engineer in the Loop"** approach: I use LLMs and agents as teammates to ship high-quality code faster, while keeping architectural oversight and maintaining the code quality standards I learned at Google.
+These days I work with an **"Engineer in the Loop"**[^eitl] approach: I use LLMs and AI agents like **Roo Code**, **GitHub Copilot**, and others as teammates to ship high-quality code faster, while keeping architectural oversight and maintaining the code quality standards I learned at Google.

 [^google]: Working mostly with C++, Python and JavaScript.
+[^eitl]: I discovered this term in [Roo Code's job posting](https://roocode.com/careers).
+It matched how I already think about AI-assisted development.

 ### 🚀 What I'm Building

 **Developer Tools:**

 - **[vscode-improved](https://github.com/marcelocra/vscode-improved)**: A VS Code extension bundling quality-of-life improvements.
-Built it to learn the Extensions API while improving my own workflow.
+Built to improve my own workflow while learning the Extensions API.
 - **[ghostkeys](https://github.com/marcelocra/ghostkeys)**: A keyboard remapper in Rust.
-I architect and review, agents help with the low-level Rust code.
+Started with Kiro as a spec-driven project; now migrating to Roo Code to validate the GitHub Spec-Kit workflow.
+- **[devmagic](https://github.com/marcelocra/devmagic)**: A devcontainer setup that "just works", built in public to help developers avoid configuring the same things over and over again.
 - **[brave-byom-compat](https://github.com/marcelocra/brave-byom-compat)**: Compatibility layer between AI models and Brave's Leo AI.

 **AI-Powered Stuff:**

 - **[concept-compass](https://github.com/marcelocra/concept-compass)** (Hackathon): An infinite mind-map generator using OpenAI's OSS models.
 Built it to test and learn [Kiro](https://kiro.dev) (an AI-powered, spec-driven coding assistant).
 - **[Viralei](https://viralei.com.br)** (Hackathon): Turns legislative bills into engaging videos using AI.
 Built and deployed the MVP in 4 days, with Next.js.
 Still working on it.
+- **Solo Founder AI Engine** (In Progress): An integrated system orchestrating multiple AI tools: VS Code with Roo Code, Copilot, and Codex, plus n8n and Dify for workflow automation.
+Being designed to help solo founders ship like a team.

 **Products & Companies:**

 - **Futurin** (Founder): My software lab where I build and deploy micro-SaaS products using Next.js, TypeScript, Tailwind CSS, and shadcn/ui.
 - **Adapta AI Challenge**: Selected as one of ~80 finalists (from 2,000+ applicants) for Brazil's largest AI Hackathon.
-Built an OOH analytics tool in ~24h, placed Top 3, and qualified to present at the main stage event for ~7,000 attendees.
+Built an OOH analytics tool in ~24h, placed **Top 3**, and presented to **~7,000 people** at the Adapta Summit main stage.

 ### 🛠 Tech I Work With